Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 APIs Provide Great Advantages to Developers

 Let’s take an example of a mobile app in which you need to have the functionality of video calling.
-So you have two options now, the developers can write the whole interface and code for video calling module or they can simply use the ZOOM API which can be used for video calling.
-Using the Zoom API make things simpler for the developers and will save a lot of development time.
+So you have two options now, the developers can write the whole interface and code for the video calling module or they can simply use the ZOOM API which can be used for video calling.
+Using the Zoom API makes things simpler for the developers and will save a lot of development time.

 Communication Between Services Using APIs